benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q065.png)

-_**Q66:** Any person for which the number of people that are not within graph distance ≤ 4 from him is 5_
+_**Q66:** Any person for whom the number of people that are not within graph distance ≤ 4 from him is 5_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q066.png)